List of NBA G League career scoring leaders

 Vander Blue ranks 2nd on the NBA G League's all-time scoring list.

 The following is a list of the players who have scored the most points during their NBA G League (formerly NBA Developmental League) careers; only points scored during regular season games are included.

 Renaldo Major is the G League's all-time leading scorer and has held the title at multiple points; in early 2014, Ron Howard surpassed Major in total points.
 Major later reclaimed the title on December 5, 2014, surpassing Howard's career total of 4,325.
 Major would play his final G League (Note: then known as the D-League) game in 2017, finishing with 5,058 career points.
-As of the end of the 2021–22 NBA G League season, this remains the G League's all-time scoring record.

-Andre Ingram has the most career points scored (4,536) among players who are considered active by Basketball-Reference.
+David Stockton has the most career points scored (3,969) among players who are considered active by Basketball-Reference.

 Scoring leaders

 Statistics accurate as of March 12, 2025.